97% of malware targets users through Social Engineering. This means that employee education is a vital component to a sound cyber security strategy.

 How should you approach training?

 In short, as proactively and regularly as you can.
-Here’s four tips:
+Here are four tips:

 - Cognizance: Protecting yourself from cyber criminals in 2020 calls for constant awareness and suspicion of every email (or phone call or text) that comes across an end user’s desk.
 It also includes not allowing documents to sit on top of copier trays, eventually thrown away without being shredded.
 Such documents can provide valuable information for potential cyber criminals.